 In Malanga et al.’s article the MFAT graft was processed using the Lipogems processing kit.

-The treatment starts with the patient lying on their belly on the procedure table.
+The procedure starts with the patient lying on their belly on the procedure table.
 The region where the fat will be harvested is identified.
 This is generally the fat in the abdomen around the belly button or the “love handle” area.
 The fat is then injected with numbing medication using sterile technique (tumescent combining lidocaine and epinephrine and sterile saline).

 After then area is numb the fat is harvested.
 Once the fat is removed it is processed using the Lipogems kit to remove blood/oil and fragment the fat.
 The fat is then concentrated into an adipose tissue graft, before being injected into the meniscus tear and knee joint using ultrasound guidance.